SasaStjepanovic/polovniAutomobili/README.md

-# Web shop for selling of vehicle
+# website for the sale of vehicles
 ### [https://www.polovniautomobili.com/](https://www.polovniautomobili.com/) ###
 ***
 ***